🧱

 Lakeflow Declarative Pipelines (formerly DLT)

-Scenario-Based Pipeline Design (Amadeus-style)
+Scenario-Based Pipeline Design (travel domain)

 Pipeline Monitoring & Data Quality Framework